 - 2 teaspoons pure vanilla extract

-- 1 teaspoon instant espresso or coffee powder(optional)
+- 1 cup hot brewed coffee or (1 cup boiling water plus 1 teaspoon instant espresso or coffee powder)

-- Pre-heat the oven to 350 deg F. Grease a large 10 inch springform pan (or 2 smaller pans) and dust lightly with flour.
+- Pre-heat the oven to 350 deg F. Grease a large 9 or 10 inch springform pan (or 2, 8 inch pans) and dust lightly with flour.

 - In a large tray or a sheet of parchment paper, add all the dry ingredients - all purpose flour, coconut sugar, cacao powder, baking powder, baking soda, sea salt.
 Mix them well using a spatula.
 Keep this aside.